 The Myth of the West

-Some psychoanalytic interpretations see the dragon as a symbol of power and rule, as a personification of the enemy forces that prevent the self from its liberation.
+Some psychoanalytic interpretations see the dragon as a symbol of power and rule, a personification of the enemy forces that prevent the self from its liberation.

-In this practice both visions of the dragon don´ t contradict,
+In this practice, both visions of the dragon don´t contradict,

-they correspond and combine in a beautiful way.
+they correspond and combine beautifully.